ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 The list can be represented as a Link Format document {{RFC6690}} or a CoRAL document {{I-D.ietf-core-coral}}.

-In the former case, the link to each group-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "ace.osc.gconf" defined in {{iana-rt}} of this specification.
+In the former case, the link to each group-configuration resource specifies the link target attribute 'rt' (Resource Type), with value "core.osc.gconf" defined in {{iana-rt}} of this specification.

-In the latter case, the CoRAL document contains the group-configuration resources in the list as top-level elements.
-In particular, the link to each group-configuration resource has http://coreapps.org/ace.osc.gm#item as relation type.
+In the latter case, the CoRAL document specifies the group-configuration resources in the list as top-level elements.
+In particular, the link to each group-configuration resource has http://coreapps.org/core.osc.gcoll#item as relation type.

 ## Discovery

-The Administrator can discover the group-collection resource from a resource directory, for instance {{I-D.ietf-core-resource-directory}} and {{I-D.hartke-t2trg-coral-reef}}, or from .well-known/core, by using the resource type "ace.osc.gm" defined in {{iana-rt}} of this specification.
+The Administrator can discover the group-collection resource from a Resource Directory, for instance {{I-D.ietf-core-resource-directory}} and {{I-D.hartke-t2trg-coral-reef}}, or from .well-known/core, by using the resource type "core.osc.gcoll" defined in {{iana-rt}} of this specification.

 The Administrator can discover group-configuration resources for the group-collection resource as specified in {{collection-resource-get}} and {{collection-resource-fetch}}.